 mode can be

-testing tells external servers sending to you to evaluate the policy, requests reports (via TLS-RPT), but does not enforce connection security required by MTA-STS.
+testing tells external servers sending to you to evaluate the policy and requests reports (via TLS-RPT), but does not enforce connection security required by MTA-STS.

 If the connection is not both encrypted and authenticated: